 Organic ingredients aren’t easy to find yet, at least in cleaners.
 But Dr. Bronner’s Pure Castile Soap, and Spectrum Organic White Distilled Vinegar, are two exceptions.
 Both happen to be the two products I use most.

-Preferring Fair Trade
+Fair Trade when possible

 All the products I use are free of animal testing.
 The commercially formulated products are certified by the Leaping Bunny, PETA, or both.
 If you can have a safe product without cruelty, why go any other way?